FbF/Laravel-Youtube/README.md

 including localhost doesn't work, however you can still do all this on your local development machine, you just need to alias a real domain in your VirtualHost config and add it to your hosts file.

-Now copy the client ID and client secret into the `app/config/packages/fbf/laravel-youtube/config.php` file
+Now copy the client ID and client secret into the `app/config/packages/fbf/laravel-youtube/config.php` file.

 Finally, visit "http://mydomain.com/youtube-upload-example" in your browser, you should be redirected to "http://mydomain.com/youtube-upload-example/get-access-token".
 Click "Connect Me" and then approve the app.
 You should